 The stiffer consistency of a carbon guitar string makes it harder to attain vibrato when compared to nylon guitar strings.
 As a result, carbons are not as “expressive” as nylon strings.
 However, the more forceful attack they provide gives them the reputation of being louder and considered more “powerful”.

 Nylon sounds smoother and more mellow.
 Carbon has longer sustain and is brighter.
 But in the end it will come down to the guitar you own and whether it “loves” carbon.

 On almost every guitar, when you install new carbons, you will hear a radical shift of tonal character—no longer sweet and dark.
 The strings will be bright, maybe even too bright for your taste.
 On my guitar, for instance, a carbon first string (regardless of the brand) sounds screechy and shrill.
 The notes are long sustaining though and can take a lot of heavy playing before buzzing.
 My vibrato technique becomes difficult: great left hand effort is required for tiny vibrato results.

 A word of caution.
-Carbon fiber treble strings are prone to slip at the tie block, so needs careful to the knotting.
+Carbon fiber treble strings are prone to slip at the tie block, so you need to be careful with the knotting.

 Take a look at guitar virtuoso and pro audio engineer Uros Baric demo nylon strings vs carbon strings.

 I think that people who grew up on steel string acoustic guitars and electric guitars might have a greater tolerance of or even a strong preference for the sound that carbon strings produce.
 If you’ve been on nylon all or most of your life, it is hard to adapt to the rasping twang.
 If nylon was good enough for the likes Segovia, Bream, Williams & others who got me hooked into the instrument, then why change it now?